 Floaters, Flashes of Light, or Vision Obstruction

 Those who experienced sudden onset of any of these visual disturbances were expected to see optometrists immediately.
 These symptoms often indicated a serious vision-threatening disorder such as retinal detachment, retinal tearing, or a retinal hole.
-Anyone who suddenly experienced these signs was expected to seek immediate medical attention an optometrist, ophthalmologist, or emergency room physician for diagnosis and treatment.
+Anyone who suddenly experienced these signs was expected to seek immediate medical attention by an optometrist, ophthalmologist, or emergency room physician for diagnosis and treatment.
 This had to be done within 24 hours to minimise loss of vision and increase the chances of a successful treatment.
 If put off, often due to a lack of urgency, some patients lost the sight in one or both eyes.

 Headaches